TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-By reviewing the two available commits, we can discover the token we need:
+By reviewing the two above commits, we can discover the token we need:

 <br />